lofar-astron/factor/doc/source/facetselfcal.rst

 Pipeline Steps
     apply_dir_indep_pre, apply_dir_indep_post
-        Apply dir-independent solutions in preparation for imaging
+        Apply dir-independent solutions in preparation for imaging.

     average_pre, average_post
-        Average heavily in time and frequency in preparation for imaging
+        Average heavily in time and frequency in preparation for imaging.

     wsclean_pre, wsclean_post
         WSClean imaging run.
 Imaging is done with a cell size of 30".